Warming up for exercise

 Flexibility for exercise

-Stretching exercises should be carried out after the main session and cool-down as the body is in a greater state of relaxation than at the beginning of the workout.
+As mentioned previously, stretching should be carried out after the main session and cool-down as the body is in a greater state of relaxation than at the beginning of the workout.
 Five to 10 ten minutes spent stretching the muscles worked will maintain suppleness.